Blown Away (album): Critical reception

-Mikael Wood of the Los Angeles Times was less than enthusiastic about the album, giving it two stars out of four, and saying that much of the album "finds Underwood using her remarkable voice to deliver feel-good bromides like those in the lightly-reggae-inflected 'One Way Ticket.'"
-While Johnathan Keefe of Slant magazine wasn't overly impressed with the album in his review, giving the album 3 stars, he did give Underwood credit for "at least tak[ing] far more creative risks than she ever has before and occasionally stray[ing] from a formula that had become stale and predictable."
-Melissa Newman of Hitfix gave the album a B, but criticized the album's material, calling it "a mixed bag, with the songs running the gamut from ranking among her best to wondering who the hell let some of them on the album."
-Sean Daly of Tampa Bay Times gave the album a C, saying, "Cliche pleadings for lost love dominate Blown Away, which sounds a lot more Hollywood safe than Nashville tough."
-Jody Rosen of Rolling Stone gave the album 2.5 out of 5 stars saying that "Underwood's voice is as powerful as ever, but Blown Away tries too hard, ratcheting up melodrama with strings and effects."
+More mixed reviews criticized the album as formulaic despite acknowledging Underwood's vocal strength.
+Mikael Wood of the Los Angeles Times expressed that much of it finds Underwood using her "remarkable voice" to deliver "feel-good bromides" and cited the lightly reggae-inflected "One Way Ticket" as an example.
+While Johnathan Keefe of Slant Magazine was similarly restrained in his assessment, though he credited Underwood for "at least tak[ing] far more creative risks than she ever has before" and for occasionally straying from a formula he felt had become "stale and predictable".
+Sean Daly of Tampa Bay Times believed that it is dominated by "cliché pleadings for lost love" and arguing that Blown Away sounds more "Hollywood safe" than "Nashville tough".
+Jody Rosen of Rolling Stone wrote that Underwood's voice remains "as powerful as ever", but felt that Blown Away tries too hard by amplifying its melodrama through heavy use of strings and effects.
 At The Guardian, Caroline Sullivan felt that the album "may be too formulaic to give her much of a foothold."